 A business school’s reputation carries that kind of weight.
 Question is, how much of that reputation is based on quantitative data over carefully-calibrated branding?

-U.S. News and World Report recently attempted to answer that question for undergraduate programs.
+U.S. News and World Report recently attempted to answer that question for undergraduate programs in their 2014 Business School Rankings.
 As the proverbial “gold standard” for postsecondary rankings, U.S. News conducted its second annual analysis of schools whose rank doesn’t match its reputation.
 Using a methodology developed by Bob Morse, the director of research at U.S. News, undergraduate programs were broken into two categories: “overperformers” and “underperformers.”